 - Scientists may seek to capitalize on the money and attention given to the sector by taking IP they’ve developed to competitors or to attract investments to their own startups;

 - Researchers may seek to generate a new crisis by releasing bioweapons.
-This was the suspected motivation of Dr. Bruce Ivins, who allegedly sent letters laced with anthrax to US Senators a month after the September 11 attacks to revive interest and funding for his failing anthrax research program.
+This was the suspected motivation of Dr Bruce Ivins, who allegedly sent letters laced with anthrax to US Senators a month after the September 11 attacks to revive interest and funding for his failing anthrax research program.

 Are governments and organizations ready to manage these risks, especially during the COVID-19 crisis?

 The success of biotechnology firms is a national issue.
-Now is the time for governments to step up and get full sight of the complexity of the threat, regard biotechnology as critical national infrastructure and provide strong guidance and support to companies to conduct their business while safeguarding their critical assets.
+Now is the time for governments to step up and get full oversight of the complexity of the threat, regard biotechnology as critical national infrastructure and provide strong guidance and support to companies to conduct their business while safeguarding their critical assets.

-Due to its tradition of collaborative research and hosting visiting scientists, biotech organisations should pay special attention to its identity access management, third party agreements and insider act response mechanisms, including establishing contacts with law enforcement agencies.
+Due to its tradition of collaborative research and hosting visiting scientists, biotech organisations should pay special attention to their identity access management, third party agreements and insider act response mechanisms, including establishing contacts with law enforcement agencies.
 Small and medium enterprises, in particular, should consider utilising external consultancies to enhance capabilities and provide guidance on priorities.

 Need help on your journey towards a comprehensive insider program?
 Signpost Six has deep experience assessing and implementing holistic insider risk management programmes at public and private organisations of all sizes.
 Our specialists can provide targeted guidance on each of these countermeasures listed above and explain the benefits of a complete insider threat program.
 We stand ready to help.